Sign up to our Newsletter

 This all depends.
 As there is no specific path or degree to take to become a consultant, the time it takes can vary from person to person greatly.

-On average, becoming a jury consultant takes about five to eight years.
+On average, becoming a jury consultant takes about five to nine years.

 Typically, most people will complete their bachelor’s degree in a discipline like criminal justice or psychology, which takes four years.
 If you pursue a Master’s, that is an additional one to two years.
 Typically, employers like to see at least one to three years of working experience, which adds at least another year to the timeline.